 - Certain team members don’t appreciate the work of others in the team

-- You notice some team members delegating tasks they feel are “beneath them” to others who they deem less important
+- You notice some team members delegating tasks they feel are “beneath them” to other people who they see as less important

 - More helpful team members become overloaded with work while others don’t offer to help at all

-- “Please” and “Thank you” are alien concepts to some team members.
+- “Please” and “Thank you” are foreign concepts to some team members.

 The best teams I’ve worked in are those that share the workload, regardless of the role they play within the team.
 Team members are willing to pitch in and help, even if it’s not “their job”.
-This promotes a collaborative, collegiate atmosphere which can really motivate team members.
+This promotes a collaborative atmosphere which can really motivate team members.

-You may have a problem with role boundaries if:
+You may have a problem with sharing workload if:

-- People are consistently using terms like “your job” or “your report” or “your deliverable” rather than taking a team view.
+- People are always saying things like “your job” or “your report” or “your deliverable” rather than taking a team view.
 They are distancing themselves from responsibility and blame.
 You want “your deliverable” to become “our deliverable” or “our team’s deliverable”

 - People in one role are overloaded with work, while others are easily coping, without offering to help.

-One of the nicest team behaviours I see happens when team members openly share the credit for work, or publicly recognise another person’s contribution.
+One of the best team behaviours happens when team members openly share the credit for work, or publicly recognise each other’s contribution.
 It shows trust, a collaborative attitude and respect.
-It also demonstrates an absence of competitiveness that may undermine the effectiveness of the team.
+It also demonstrates a less competitive mindset that may undermine the effectiveness of the team.

 You may have a problem with giving credit in your team if:

-- You notice a team member taking all the credit for a piece of work performed by multiple team members
+- You notice a team member taking all the credit for work performed by multiple team members

 - Team members take the “default credit”.
 They don’t openly claim the credit, but instead of identifying the contributions of others, they say nothing at all.
-While sometimes this could be an oversight, it may point to acceptance of the credit on the team’s behalf, with no recognition.
+While sometimes this could be an oversight, they may just be taking the credit on the team’s behalf, with no recognition.

-Another great team behaviour to look out for is general helpfulness.
-Obviously, being helpful is a desirable quality, but if your team is not working well it can be one of the things that slowly fades.
+Another great team behaviour to look out for is team members who help each other.
+Obviously, being helpful is a good thing, but if your team is not working well it can be one of the things that slowly fades.

-When your team members offer to help colleagues with their tasks during busy periods, it’s a great sign that there is an element of team harmony at play.
+When your team members offer to help colleagues with their tasks during busy periods, it’s a great sign that there is team harmony.
 Without helpful team members, balancing workloads can be tricky.
 Some team members may be overloaded with work, while others are easily able to cope.